 Tip: Freeze juice cartons in advance to stuff in and around the food, they will help keep your food chilled, and they will thaw out in time for your picnic for the kids to slurp.

 #3.
 Picnic Cutlery

-You don’t want to risk your nice set of knives and forks getting left behind, so an easy-to-store plastic set of cutlery is another must for your family picnic essentials list.
+You don’t want to risk your nice set of knives and forks getting left behind, so an easy-to-store set of cutlery is another must for your family picnic essentials list.